Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 - Solution: This took a little time and would have been helped by more patience on my part.
 At first I thought that it might be the case that the file ectensions had to be upper case for Github Pages.
 However this proved fruitless.
 My next step was to try altering the file paths from "/assets/images" to "../assets/images".
 This too had no effect.
 I then tried "./assets/images" which did not appear to work whereas in actual fact it had worked but I had been too omaptient and did not allow Pages time to load properly, assumed it had not worked and then tried the first three attempts again before finally realising ".assets/images" was correct.

 ### Unresolved Bugs
 It is worth noting that in Chrome on the iPhone mini 13 there is empty white space to the left and right of the screen on all of the web pages.
+NOW RESOLVED by implememting overflow-x: hidden;
 ___
 ## Deployment